About Historia Minuta

 Dear Reader,

-What fascinates me most are the minor episodes that rarely find their way into history books.
-When examined with a bit of patience and curiosity, usually they can reveal a great deal about the times in which they unfolded and the people who lived them.
+The minor episodes rarely make it into the history books.
+Look at them with a little patience and they tell you a great deal about their time, and the people who lived it.

-If these kinds of stories interest you too, you'll find that I always begin with a concrete, material detail and follow its thread until a fuller picture emerges.
-I don't publish on a fixed schedule: I do it when a story feels ready.
+I always start from one concrete, material detail and follow the thread until a bigger picture appears.
+Real sources, not recycled anecdotes.
+I don’t publish on a fixed schedule: I do it when a story is ready.

 Thank you for being here.